overhide/overhide/README.md

 A "user" could be a person who wants to own all the data used by the "service" and wants to remain pseudonymous to both the *overhide* "broker" instance and the "service".

 For reference, below is a sample model of the above mentioned components.
-In green are the artifacts documented by this repository.
+In <span style="color:lightgreen">green</span> are the artifacts documented by this repository.

-Note that the model below shows a browser with *overhide's* *overhide.js* JavaScript client as part of a [*keybiner*](docs/glossary.md#keybiner--keyrings), a [*wallet*](docs/glossary.md#wallet) using Ethereum's *web3.js*, an *Ethereum blockchain*, and [*IPFS*](https://ipfs.io/) for persistence.
+Note that the model below shows a browser with *overhide's* [*keybiner*](docs/glossary.md#keybiner--keyrings) injecting [*overhide.js*](docs/overhide.js.md)--an implementation of the *overhide* JavaScript client API.
+The *overhide.js* references blockchain APIs (*web3.js*, *shapeshift*) as injected by [*wallets*](docs/glossary.md#wallet).
+The blockchain APIs as well as the *overhide broker* are seen using the *Ethereum blockchain*.
+The broker is also seen using [*IPFS*](https://ipfs.io/) for persistence.
 This is but one model of possible implementation patterns; it is the reference model.
 There is nothing precluding a service or tooling written in any language from using the APIs directly, going against another blockchain stack, or a completely different remuneration mechanism altogether (as long as it implements *remuneration API*).

 ![components](docs/images/provided.png)

+* a user uses the Web app, persisting and sharing data via *overhide*
-* a user interfaces with an Ethereum blockchain using their [*wallet*](docs/glossary.md#wallet) browser extension--external to *overhide*--to pay service and broker subscriptions; the app (service) likely facilitates with a cohesive UX wrapper.
+* a user interfaces with an Ethereum blockchain using their [*wallet*](docs/glossary.md#wallet) browser extension--external to *overhide*, optionally paying service and broker subscriptions
+* the app (service) code interfaces with the blockchain via *overhide.js*, a clean abstraction to initiate payment of service and broker subscriptions with a cohesive UX wrapper
 * a user interfaces with a [*keybiner*](docs/glossary.md#keybiner--keyrings) to keep a cohesive mapping of which blockchain key pairs (from the [*wallet*](docs/glossary.md#wallet)) and which *overhide* broker are to be used for a given app (service)
-* both the [*wallet*](docs/glossary.md#wallet) and the [*keybiner*](docs/glossary.md#keybiner--keyrings) extensions are decoupled from the app (service)
+* All the [*wallet*](docs/glossary.md#wallet) and the [*keybiner*](docs/glossary.md#keybiner--keyrings) extensions are decoupled from the app (service)
-* the [*wallet*](docs/glossary.md#wallet) leverages Ethereum's *web3* JavaScript library making it available to any in-browser app, service, or tool
+* the [*wallets*](docs/glossary.md#wallet) inject blockchain libraries--such as Ethereum's *web3.js* JavaScript library or *ShapeShift* API--making it available to any in-browser app, service, or tool; albeit it's advisable to avoid direct use and decouple with *overhide.js*.
-* the [*keybiner*](docs/glossary.md#keybiner--keyrings) leverages the *overhide.js* client code making it available to any in-browser app, service, or tool
+* the [*keybiner*](docs/glossary.md#keybiner--keyrings) injects the *overhide.js* library making it available to any in-browser app, service, or tool
-* a user uses the Web app and persists data with *overhide*
+* the dependency of *overhide.js* on *keybiner* injection is optional--just like *web3.js* injection by a wallet is optional--as the app (service) could bring in its own
 * the *overhide* broker uses [*IPFS*](https://ipfs.io/) for distributed persistence of the data
-* the user data's structure in [*IPFS*](https://ipfs.io/) is openly specified and accessible to user with external [*IPFS*](https://ipfs.io/) *tooling*
+* the "user data" structure in [*IPFS*](https://ipfs.io/) is openly specified and accessible to user with external [*IPFS*](https://ipfs.io/) *tooling*
 * the user has flexibility to point the app (service) to another [*IPFS*](https://ipfs.io/) compatible *overhide* broker to access their data
-* the user has flexibility to use external "tooling" to import/export their data to a completelly different implementation of an *overhide* broker, non-[*IPFS*](https://ipfs.io/)
+* the user has flexibility to use external "tooling" to import/export their data to a completely different implementation of an *overhide* broker, non-[*IPFS*](https://ipfs.io/)
 * both the app (service) and tooling use the *overhide.js* "client library" to interface with an *overhide* broker

 ### Qualities of *overhide*